mapbender/mapbender-documentation/en/functions/basic/basesourceswitcher.rst

 .. image:: ../../../figures/basesourceswitcher_configuration.png
      :scale: 80

 In the configuration example either one, none or several entries per instanceset can be selected.
 You can create groups, which are then grouped together in the drop-down list.
+It's possible to move an instanceset in the configuration window with drag and drop.

 * **Title**: Title of the BaseSource.
 * **Group**: Optional group name.